hiritikk/Greenscore/README.md

 # Accomplishments that we're proud of
 We are proud of the UI of our website, and how it is user-friendly.
 Moreover, the change and awareness this will showcase!
 # What we learned
 We learned how to access APIs and use JavaScript to make the website interactive.
 We also learned how to collaborate on projects as a team and divide work well.
+Also made new friends!
 # What's next for GreenScore
 We will work on making the GreenQuiz more fun and give it a better UI, as it has the potential to attract a lot of visitors to our website.
 # Built With HTML, CSS, JavaScript, Bootstrap